-- 3.1 This Section does not apply in respect of a transferable security or an approved money-market instrument to which COLL 5.2.12R (Spread: government and public securities) applies.
-Please see Section 4 below. - 3.2 Not more than 20% in value of the Company's property can consist of deposits with a single body. - 3.3 Not more than 5% in value of the Company's property can consist of transferable securities or approved money market instruments issued by any single body.
-This limit is raised to 10% in respect of up to 40% in value of the Company's property and raised to 25% in respect of covered bonds, provided that where more than 5% of the Company's property is invested in covered bonds issued by a single body, the total value of covered bonds held must not exceed 80% of the value of the Company's property. - 3.4 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the Company's property (which is raised to 10% when the counterparty is an approved bank). - 3.5 Not more than 20% in value of the Company's investments can consist of transferable securities and approved money market instruments issued by the same group. - 3.6 Not more than 20% in value of the Company's investments can consist of the units of any one collective investment scheme. - 3.7 In applying the limits in 3.2, 3.3 and 3.4 in relation to a single body not more than 20% in value of the Company's investments can consist of any combination of two or more of the following: - (a) transferable securities (including covered bonds) or approved money market instruments issued by that body; or - (b) deposits made with that body; or
+- 3.1 This Section does not apply does not apply in respect of a transferable security or an approved money-market instrument to which COLL 5.2.12R (Spread: government and public securities) applies.
+Please see Section 4 below.
+For the purpose of this paragraph a "single body" bears the meaning as set out in the FCA Regulations. - 3.2 Not more than 20% in value of the Company's property can consist of deposits with a single body. - 3.3 Not more than 5% in value of the Company's property can consist of transferable securities or approved money market instruments issued by any single body.
+This limit is raised to 10% in respect of up to 40% in value of the Company's property, covered bonds need not be taken into account for the purpose of applying the limit of 40%. - 3.4 This limit is raised to 25% in respect of covered bonds, provided that where more than 5% of the Company's property is invested in covered bonds issued by a single body, the total value of covered bonds held must not exceed 80% of the value of the Company's property. - 3.5 In applying the higher limits mentioned in paragraph 3.4 certificates representing certain securities are to be treated as equivalent to the underlying security. - 3.6 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the Company's property (which is raised to 10% when the counterparty is an approved bank). - 3.7 Not more than 20% in value of the Company's investments can consist of transferable securities and approved money market instruments issued by the same group. - 3.8 Not more than 20% in value of the Company's investments can consist of the units of any one collective investment scheme. - 3.9 In applying the limits in 3.2, 3.3, 3.5 and 3.6, in relation to a single body, and subject to 3.4, not more than 20% in value of the Company's property can consist of any combination of two or more of the following: - (a) transferable securities (including covered bonds) or approved money market instruments issued by that body; or